 Innovative digital systems using the “Blockchain” are being developed to facilitate fast and secure methods of enabling these trades to take place.

-LGR Crypto bank of Switzerland is a leader in b2b digital money movement and end-to-end trade finance, and has launched blockchain based digital system to support supply chain finance in the Silk Road economies.
+LGR Global is a leader in b2b digital money movement and end-to-end trade finance, and has launched blockchain based digital system to support supply chain finance in the Silk Road economies.
 LGR has also launched a new “Silk Road Coin” cryptocurrency to enable seamless and instant trade along the Belt and Road.

 “I think something that we are going to continue to see is the impact of emerging technologies on the industry.
 Things like blockchain infrastructure and digital currencies will be used to bring added transparency and speed to transactions.
-Government-issued central bank digital currencies are also being created, and this is also going to have an interesting impact on cross-border money movement.” said Ali Amirliravi, Chief Executive of LGR Crypto bank of Switzerland.
+Government-issued central bank digital currencies are also being created, and this is also going to have an interesting impact on cross-border money movement.” said Ali Amirliravi, Chief Executive of LGR Global

 “Data is going to continue to play a huge role in shaping the future of supply chain finance.
 In the current system, documents are paper based, data is siloed, and the lack of standardization really interferes with overall data collection opportunities.
 However, once this problem is solved, an end-to-end digital trade finance system would be able to generate big data sets that could be used to create all kinds of predictive models and industry insights.
 Of course, the quality and sensitivity of this data means that data management and security will be incredibly important for the industry of tomorrow.”